-Owned Animal Assistance Program
+Pet Assistance Program

 OHS assists qualifying low-income families with access to low cost spay/neuter /vaccine/deworm and permanent identification for their pets and provides necessary veterinary care.
 Seniors, individuals and families on low incomes often cannot afford the costs associated with spaying/neutering and caring for their pets.
 To apply for assistance, please complete this online application an email address is required as you will be contacted by email.